joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 console.log(hashTable.hash("Zugzwang")); // 85
 ```

 The usefulness of this hash function on its own is not useful.
-Someone interacting with our hash table, should not have to use it on its own.
+Someone interacting with our hash table, should not have to use this on its own.
 Therefore, it should just be a private method used only inside the hash table.
-While, in JavaScript, we cannot (yet) make a method truly private, we can still mark it as private by changing the function name to have an underscore at the start.
+In JavaScript, we cannot (yet) make a method truly private, we can still mark it as private by changing the function name to have an underscore at the start.

 ```js
 class HashTable {